ThomasStrang/wee_teensy/README.md

       * Built on a pico.
       * Displays speedo and tacho on an LCD display, powered by the ST7735 driver.
       * Status: Complete
+   * ICU - ignition control unit
+      * built on teensy
+      * reads crankshaft and camshaft position sensor and TPS of car
+      * outputs ignition timing to coils
    * stock ticker desktop widget
       * Status: just an idea